-2 Lake Callabonna (restricted access) is a fossil reserve of inestimable scientific value, containing fossilised skeletons of megafauna such as the giant marsupial Diprotodon and Dromornithids, gigantic flightless geese-like birds that, prior to their extinction about 25,000 years ago, had co-existed with Aboriginal people for thousands of years.
-3 The Cobbler These white lumps and bumps of sand, mostly held together with Nitrebush, are really part of one huge sand dune - and were a daunting prospect in the early days for those making the trip between Farina and Innamincka.
+2 LAKE CALLABONNA (restricted access) is a fossil reserve of inestimable scientific value, containing fossilised skeletons of megafauna such as the giant marsupial Diprotodon and Dromornithids, gigantic flightless geese-like birds that, prior to their extinction about 25,000 years ago, had co-existed with Aboriginal people for thousands of years. bumps of sand, mostly held together with Nitrebush, are really part of one huge sand dune - and were a daunting prospect in the early days for those making the trip between Farina and Innamincka.
 When Edward John Eyre stood on a small hill near Lake Blanche looking north over The Cobbler sandhills, he named his view point Mount Hopeless to sum up what he thought of the region's prospects.
 Located on Lindon Station, they say the name goes back to early sheep shearing days.
 The Cobbler was the most troublesome sheep in the shed - the one everyone left till last, in the hope that someone else would shear it.

-The Cobbler O Strzelecki Crossing The original Track used to follow the Strzelecki Creek into Innamincka.
-Now you'll only see the creek at this crossing whilst travelling on Lindon Station.
-At times the creek is a deep channel, at others it's a number of braided channels across a watercourse up to 6km wide.
+Track used to follow the Strzelecki Creek into Innamincka.
+Now you'll only see the Creek at this crossing whilst travelling on Lindon Station.
+At times the Creek is a deep channel, at others it's a number of braided channels across a watercourse up to 6km wide.
 In floods it can cut the Strzelecki Track for many weeks.
-Moomba Processing Plant A lookout bay at this point provides information about the Moomba operations and a good vantage point for photographs.
+MOOMBA PROCESSING PLANT A lookout bay at this point provides information about the Moomba operations and a good vantage point for photographs.

-innamincka Three police troopers set up a 'police station' in a tent on the banks of the Cooper Creek in 1882.
+G INNAMINCKA Three police troopers set up a 'police station' in a tent on the banks of the Cooper Creek in 1882.
 A store, hotel, and the Elizabeth Symon Nursing Home followed with the population of this little settlement called 'Innamincka' doubling when its two nurses arrived.
-By 1954, the dwindling population along the Strzelecki Track and its decreased importance as a stock and mail route saw Innamincka's facilities close and lie dormant until a new band of explorers - tourists in their 4WD vehicles - led to the town's revival in the 1970s.
-(7) AIM Building The present Australian Inland Mission building was rebuilt over the ruins of the original Elizabeth Symon Nursing Home.
-It is now the headquarters of National Parks and Wildlife SA staff and displays stories about Innamincka's early days.
+But by 1954, the dwindling population along the Strzelecki Track and its decreased importance as a stock and mail route saw Innamincka's facilities close and lie dormant until a new band of explorers - tourists in their 4WD vehicles - led to the town's revival in the 1970s.
+Alm BUILDING The present Australian Inland Mission building was rebuilt over the ruins of the original Elizabeth Symon Nursing Home.
+It is now the headquarters of National Parks staff and displays interesting stories about Innamincka's early days.

-King's Marker - Burke and Wills Several sites along the Cooper Creek within the Reserve and across the border in Queensland are associated with the ill-fated expedition of Burke and Wills.
+3 KING'S MARKER - BURKE AND WILLSSeveral sites along the Cooper Creek within the Reserve and across the border in Queensland are associated with the ill-fated expedition of Burke and Wills.